-On this day in history, the 23rd of July 1536, Henry FitzRoy, Duke of Richmond and Somerset, died at St James’s Palace in London.
+On the 22nd or 23rd of July 1536, Henry FitzRoy, Duke of Richmond and Somerset, died at St James’s Palace in London.
 Although Henry VIII took enough mistresses in his date, he had only one acknowledged illegitimate son – Henry FitzRoy, whose mother was his mistress, Lady Elizabeth Blount.
 As he had been born on the 15th of June 1519, the duke turned only seventeen over a month before his passing.
 He died so young… when the whole life could lay ahead of him.

 Henry VIII loved his only surviving son and lavished him with titles.
 In 1525, the little boy of six summers had been given the position of a Knight of the Garter, the most senior order of knighthood in the English honors system at the time.
 In the same year, he had been gifted with the double dukedom of Richmond and Somerset, and with the earldom of Nottingham.
 In later years, FitzRoy had been appointed Lord Admiral of England, Lord Lieutenant of Ireland, Lord President of the Council of the North, and Chamberlain of Chester and North Wales.
 FitzRoy had also been given other prestigious positions at court.
 However, the wheel of fate turned in a tragic direction, and the Duke of Richmond’s brilliant career in politics came to an abrupt end.

 Charles Wriothesley, a Tudor chronicler, recorded Henry FitzRoy’s death: